Maine’s high court to decide whether to kick prosecutors off Carrillo case

 In late March, Assistant Attorney General Leane Zainea admitted the state didn’t follow proper procedures in getting the out-of-state records, but claimed the “procedural error” was inadvertent, and not “deception or fraud.”

+Superior Court Justice Robert Murray later ordered the state relinquish or destroy those records and required prosecutors to sign affidavits detailing who saw the records and what they saw.

+While individual prosecutors and attorneys have been removed from cases before, removing an entire prosecutorial staff would be unprecedented.

-It’s fairly unusual for a defendant to be given the opportunity to appeal while in the middle of a case, MacLean said on Tuesday.
+MacLean, too, cited the potential historic nature of the situation on Tuesday, adding that it’s also unusual to allow a defendant the opportunity to appeal in the middle of a criminal case.

-“As a general rule, you’re only allowed to appeal at the end of a case,” MacLean said.

-“It’s really unusual for a defendant to be able to make an appeal of the decision in the middle of a criminal case.”
+“There’s no prior Maine Supreme Court precedent on some of these issues, including disqualification of prosecutors,” he said.
+“It would be a precedent-setting circumstance.”

 Follow the Bangor Daily News on Facebook for the latest Maine news.